When we talk about sexual violence, the language that we use matters. Below is an overview of some key definitions.

-An umbrella term that encompasses a broad range of sexual behaviour, whether physical or psychological, that is committed, threatened or attempted against a person without the person’s consent.
+An umbrella term that encompasses a broad range of sexual behavior, whether physical or psychological, that is committed, threatened or attempted against a person without the person's consent.

 Means an active, direct, voluntary, and conscious choice and agreement between two adults to engage in physical or sexual activity.

 It is the responsibility of the person initiating or pursuing physical or sexual activity to obtain consent at all stages of physical or sexual engagement.

 More specifically, consent:

 - cannot be assumed or based on a perception that it was implied;

 - cannot be given by someone who is incapacitated (by drugs and/or alcohol), asleep, unconscious, or otherwise incapable of providing consent;

 - can be removed at any time, regardless of whatever other physical or sexual activities have taken place;